thinkbigthings/seebie/README.md

 ### Cloud Providers

 This app is known to work well with Heroku.
 We use the gradle heroku plugin instead of the Procfile.

-e.g.

-    gradlew -Papp=appname deployHeroku
+See the github workflow files for the actual command and parameters.

 ## Troubleshooting